 This project is available at: Design and Analysis of Single stage Amplifier using C++

 This next project is a simple circuit for switching your CCTV camera outputs sequentially.
 It switches four video and audio channels sequentially, one at a time.
 It is built around a 555 timer few other components.
 The timer is configured as an astable multi-vibrator.
 A single-side PCB of the four-channel video and audio sequencer is provided along with the component layout.
 After assembling the circuit on the PCB, enclose it in a suitable plastic box.

 This project is available at: Four channel video and audio Sequencer

 Automated USB controlled power switch

-Power for TV and set top box (STB) is derived from a common switchboard.
+Power for TV and set-top box (STB) is derived from a common switchboard.
 The switched-mode power supply (SMPS) of the TV continues to draw a small amount of power from mains and the STB is not switched off when you switch off the remote.
-This next project presents a circuit that can control mains power of an LED TV and the DTH STB.
+This next project presents a circuit that can control the mains power of an LED TV and the DTH STB.
 It also protects the devices from harmful initial surges when power comes back after a power failure.